-Results of any of these screenings that indicate cause for concern or follow-up by behavioral health clinicians are forwarded to the Juvenile Forensic Services Stabilization, Treatment and Transition (STAT) Team, operated by County of San Diego, Health and Human Services Agency (HHSA), Behavioral Health Services (BHS).
+Results of any of these screenings that indicate cause for concern or follow-up by behavioral health clinicians will be forwarded to the Juvenile Forensic Services Stabilization, Treatment and Transition (STAT) Team, operated by County of San Diego, Health and Human Services Agency (HHSA), Behavioral Health Services (BHS).

 The STAT Team provides a full continuum of mental and behavioral health services such as: crisis intervention, behavioral health assessment, traditional psychotherapy, competency evaluations, competency restoration work, trainings, psychiatric evaluation and medication management in the detention facilities and commitment programs.
-This includes preparing some youth for transition back to the community and serving youth on probation who have been released and are living in the community.
+This includes preparing some youth for transition back to the community and serving youth on probation who have been released and are living in the community for a brief period.
 Treatment is provided by a multi-disciplinary team that includes psychiatric nurses, licensed therapists, psychologists, predoctoral psychology interns, and psychiatrists.
-Current clinical staffing at EMJDF consists of a program manager, a psychiatric nurse, seven clinicians, and 24-hour on-call psychiatrist coverage.
-With the realignment of up to 55 high risk youth to local custody, grant funds will be used to partially offset the cost to increase the number of clinical staff supporting the behavioral health and treatment needs of the youth.
+Current clinical staffing at EMJDF consists of a program manager, a psychiatric nurse, Licensed Mental Health Clinicians, Clinical Psychologist, Sr. Clinical Psychologist, and 24-hour on-call psychiatrist coverage.
+With the realignment of up to 55 high risk youth to local custody, grant funds will be used to partially offset the cost to increase the number of clinical and administrative staff supporting the behavioral health and treatment needs of the youth.

 Daily behavior is addressed through a positive behavior management system called the Daily Achievement System (DAS).
 Developed during a period of technical assistance through the Youth in Custody Practice Model, the DAS is a behavior management system based on positive reinforcement and the evidence-based principle that behavior modification is most effective when youth receive five positive recognitions to every one negative intervention.
 The DAS encourages program staff to look for and reinforce positive behavior.
 This supports the supportive “coach” mindset; actively looking for strengths that can be supported to achieve improved outcomes and encourage responsible behavior while reducing the correctional feeling of interactions between youth and staff.